linode/manager/docs/tooling/react-query.md

 ## Maintaining the Cache

-A significant challage of React Query is keeping the client state in sync with the server.
+> A significant challenge of React Query is keeping the client state in sync with the server.

 The two easiest ways of updating the cache using React Query are
 - Using `invalidateQueries` to mark data as stale (which will trigger a refetch the next time the query is mounted)